dbmi-bgm/granite/docs/filters.md

       -o OUTPUTFILE, --outputfile OUTPUTFILE
                             output file to write results as VCF, use .vcf as extension
-      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --SpliceAItag SPLICEAITAG
+      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI delta scores value (>=)
+      --SpliceAItag SPLICEAITAG
-                            by default the program will search for "SpliceAI" TAG (SpliceAI=<float>), use this parameter to specify a different TAG | TAG field to be used (e.g. DS_DG) --CLINVAR             flag to whitelist all variants with a CLINVAR entry [ALLELEID]
+                            by default the program will search for SpliceAI delta scores (DS_AG, DS_AL, DS_DG, DS_DL) to calculate the max delta score for the variant.
+If a max value is already defined, use this parameter to specify the TAG
+                            | TAG field to be used
+      --CLINVAR             flag to whitelist all variants with a ClinVar entry [ALLELEID]
       --CLINVARonly CLINVARONLY [CLINVARONLY ...]
-                            CLINVAR "CLNSIG" terms or keywords to be saved.
-Sets for whitelist only CLINVAR variants with specified terms or keywords
+                            ClinVar "CLNSIG" terms or keywords to be saved.
+Sets for whitelist only ClinVar variants with specified terms or keywords
       --CLINVARtag CLINVARTAG
-                            by default the program will search for CLINVAR "ALLELEID" TAG, use this parameter to specify a different TAG to be used
+                            by default the program will search for ClinVar "ALLELEID" TAG, use this parameter to specify a different TAG to be used
       --VEP                 use VEP "Consequence" annotations to whitelist exonic